kurtisdmiller/personal-site/content/course/public-speaking/lesson-plan/introductions-transitions-and-conclusions.md

 **Goals and Objectives:**

 * Students can identify the essential components of an effective introduction.
 * Students can identify the common types of transition and the locations where they are needed.
 * Students can identify the essential components of an effective conclusion.

 **Rationale:** Effective introductions, transitions, and conclusions are essential components of every presentation.
 They are essential for establishing and maintaining audience attention throughout the presentation.
 Introductions and conclusions are the portions of presentations that audiences are most likely to remember.

+**Formative Assessment:**

+* Download the activity document from the Learning Management System
+* Create a complete introduction and conclusion for your practice presentation
+* Upload the document to the Activity Dropbox for this week

 Materials Needed
 ================